LitzN/KetoMeals/README.md

 ### **Edit Recipe**
 * __Form__
     * I opened a recipe with an incorrect meal type.
-I chose the correct one from the dropdown and submitted the form.
+I chose the correct one from the radio button selector and submitted the form.
 I was redirected to the users my recipes page with an alert saying "Recipe Updated!".
     * I checked the recipe was updated on the database.